Wary of bond 'cliff,' Fed plans cautious cuts to portfolio

 | NEW YORK/SAN FRANCISCO

-NEW YORK/SAN FRANCISCO The Federal Reserve is sketching out plans to prevent an abrupt contraction in its massive balance sheet next year, when as much as $500 billion in bonds expire and risk disrupting markets and the U.S. economic recovery.
+NEW YORK/SAN FRANCISCO The Federal Reserve is sketching out plans to prevent an abrupt contraction in its massive balance sheet next year, when some $500 billion in bonds expire and risk disrupting markets and the U.S. economic recovery.

 Though it ended a stimulative asset-purchase program last October, the Fed is still buying mortgage and Treasury bonds to replenish its $4.5-trillion portfolio as holdings mature.
 The central bank has said it will keep reinvesting until some time after it begins raising interest rates later this year.